We all have taken our toilet for granted before. It’s not until things stop working do we realize how much we depend on

 This method is the fastest and easiest, particularly if you have a bucket of water ready to go.
 To trigger a flush using a bucket of water, follow these steps:

-- Start with a bucket of water of at least 1 gallon of water that you can still easily access and lift
+- Start with a bucket of water of at least one gallon of water that you can still easily access and lift

 - When you are ready to flush, begin by slowly pouring a small amount of the water into the toilet bowl, and then quickly dump in the rest.
 The sudden flow of water should trigger your toilet’s typical flush, removing any waste

 - If this approach triggers a flush but doesn’t fully clear the toilet, wait a minute or two and then you can try again to trigger the flush for a second time.

 This method works because the water creates enough pressure to force the toilet’s contents from the bowl and into the plumbing pipes.
 You won’t need to manually trigger a flush or otherwise fill the tank for this method, so this is often the fastest and easiest way to trigger a flush without a water supply.

 2 – Tank Refill Method